Hello,

 (here is how I keep the tortillas warm)

-When I get totally taco-ed out I will make chicken enchiladas or enchilada lasagna.
+When I get totally taco-ed out I will make chicken enchiladas or enchilada lasagna

 And on my birthday we have spaghetti because, well, I love spaghetti.